nycmeshnet/docs/content/hardware/mikrotikspecifics.md

 ### License

 Mikrotik software usually requires a license, though all Mikrotik devices come with an internal license, which varies with the model.
-This router comes with a Level 4 licnese which is sufficient for its use.
+This router comes with a Level 4 license which is sufficient for its use.

 ### US vs International version